Men’s sunglasses: Which are best for your face shape?

 In the end, finding the best men’s sunglasses for you is about finding where your style and personality intersect with frame shapes that flatter your face.

 Square face shape

 A square-shaped face is about as wide as it is long, with a square jawline — not a bad look for a guy.

 A square face can easily rock darker frames with a more streamlined silhouette.
-Given your angles, you can also get away with rounder lenses, thinner frames, more color in those frames.
+Given your angles, you can also get away with rounder lenses, thinner frames and more color in your frames.

 Elijah Wood’s face is a great example of a square.
-With age, his angular jawline may soften, but right now he can easily pull off the curved geometry of aviators as well as round lenses in a retro-style panto frames in contrasting colors.
+With age, his angular jawline may soften, but right now he can easily pull off the curved geometry of aviators as well as round lenses in retro-style panto frames of contrasting colors.

-Green in amber, for example, or pale gray-blue lenses in tortoiseshell look great on square faces.
+Green lenses in amber frames, for example, or pale gray-blue lenses in tortoiseshell look great on square faces.

 Round face shape